git-pull/website/blog/2018/01/technical-screening.rst

 refactorings isn't just rude, but fallacious.
 The cadence of the job is nothing like that.
 And they know it.

-In this instances, both the company *and* the candidate are losing.
+In the current situation, both the company *and* the candidate are losing.

 Some of us have a sense of pride and care for the company we work for, and our colleagues, too.